 - Bicarbonate – 23

-After you place the patient on 15L of high flow oxygen, O2 saturations increase to 94% and her respiratory rate decreases to 19.
+- After you placed the patient on 15L of high flow oxygen, O2 saturations have increased to 94% and her respiratory rate has decreased to 19.

 Repeat baseline observations:

 - Heart rate

 - Oxygen saturation

 - D-dimer (PE/DVT) – useful to rule out thromboembolic disease